Bank holiday bunting!

 But… if you visit the page on a Bank Holiday then you may be met with some bunting, which doesn’t appear if you visit the page on a non-bank holiday day.
 People who look after the website added in this little Easter egg* over a decade ago and people have been discovering it ever since.
 They use an Application Program Interface (API) which connects the bank holiday website to a database which lets the website check, whenever there’s a bank holiday, whether it should display bunting.
 For example Easter Monday is a celebratory day in the Christian calendar but Good Friday isn’t.
 Both are holidays but it wouldn’t be appropriate for bunting on Good Friday so it gets the instruction “bunting: false” whereas Easter Monday is “bunting: true”.
 You can see the API’s instructions here.

-If you’re reading this post after Easter Monday 2025 you’ll still have a few more chances to catch the bunting on 5 May (Early May bank holiday) and 26 May (Spring bank holiday) then you’ll need to wait until August for the Summer bank holiday then a few more weeks before Christmas Day, Boxing Day and New Year’s Day and New Year’s Day – on those days the bunting changes to tinsel!
+If you’re reading this post after Easter Monday 2025 you still have more chances to catch the bunting on the Early May bank holiday, the Spring bank holiday, though then you’ll need to wait until August for the Summer bank holiday then a few more weeks before Christmas Day, Boxing Day and New Year’s Day and New Year’s Day – on those days the bunting changes to tinsel!

 *it’s not called an Easter egg because it’s there at Easter, the bunting is there at other times too but because it’s something to discover (like Easter Egg Hunts – find ours at The CS4FN Easter Egg Hunt).